-That is very easy.
+That is very easy to migrate from Night Eye Firefox, Night Eye Safari, or Night Eye Opera to the powerful Turn Off the Lights.
 Turn Off the Lights browser extension is available for all modern web browsers such as Google Chrome, Firefox, Opera, Yandex, Vivaldi, Brave, and Microsoft Edge.
-But Turn Off the Lights is free and available for mobile web browsers such as Firefox (on Android) and the Safari web browser (on iOS).
+But Turn Off the Lights is free and available for mobile web browsers such as Firefox (on Android) and Safari web browser (on iOS).

 - Download the FREE Turn Off the Lights browser extension for your favorite web browser